Milan's 10 best transfers of all time

 Cafu has won more caps for Brazil than any player in history – famously playing in three World Cup finals, winning two of them.

-But when he decided to leave Roma at the age of 33, many believed his best days were behind him.
-They were wrong as Cafu spent another five fantastic years at San Siro.
+But, when he decided to leave Roma at the age of 33, many believed his best days were behind him.
+Those doubters were wrong, as Cafu spent another five fantastic years at the San Siro.

 He helped the club to another two Champions League finals, winning one, and also lifted a Scudetto.
 Quite simply one of the greatest and most indefatigable full-backs of all time.